Path-by-path uniqueness for stochastic differential equations under Krylov-R\"ockner condition: Proof of main results

 \section{Proof of main results}

+We outline the main steps.
 For a given $\omega$ and a solution $Y$ to \eqref{eqn.ODEomega}, we obtain in \cref{prop.apri1} a priori estimates on the variations of $Y-W$ on arbitrary intervals.
-This allows us to show the existence of random H\"older continuous semiflow $(X^{s,x}_t)_{s,t,x}$ , i.e. \cref{lem.semiflow}.
+This allows us to show the existence of random H\"older continuous semiflow $(X^{s,x}_t)_{s,t,x}$ over arbitrary finite time period $[0,T]$, see \cref{lem.semiflow}.
 We then show in \cref{prop.regularityabs} another set of a priori estimates on $Y_t-X^{s,Y_s}_t(\omega)$ for any given $(s,t)\in\simt$.
-Having these properties at our disposal, we proceed to prove path-by-path uniqueness and stability, i.e. \cref{thm.main,thm.stability}.
+Having these properties at our disposal, we proceed to prove path-by-path uniqueness, i.e. \cref{thm.main}\ref{it.pbpunique}.
+By utilizing path-by-path uniqueness, we can extend the random semiflow constructed in \cref{lem.semiflow} over finite time periods to all nonnegative times, thereby showing \cref{thm.main}\ref{it.complete}.